blessinvarkey/musings/README.md

 # aws notes
 The following notes are part of my ongoing aws exploration.

+Machine learning is used when:
-When tasks cannot be adequately solved using a simple (deterministic), rule-based solution.
+- tasks cannot be adequately solved using a simple (deterministic), rule-based solution.
+- you need to handle large scale problems.

 ### Steps involved
 | Topics        | Notes|